Would you like to learn how to email new WordPress posts to your Keap Max Classic (Infusionsoft) subscribers automatically?

 Emails are one of the best marketing channels out there because they allow you to connect with your target audience in a personalized way, resulting in better engagement and customer retention.

 Through your email campaigns, you can educate, seek feedback, and offer service updates, along with deals and discounts, to keep your customers invested in your business.

-To run a successful email campaign, one needs a subscriber base of specific proportions and a tool to automatically email them about new WordPress posts.
+To run a successful email campaign, one needs a subscriber base of specific proportions and a tool to email them about new WordPress posts automatically.

 In this article, we will show you how to send blog posts as emails to your Keap Max Classic (Infusionsoft) subscribers automatically.